jonathan-scholbach/jonathan-scholbach.github.io/_series/conceptual-code.md

 The idea of _Conceptual Code_ crystallized in my mind over years of thinking about code.
-While discussing specifics of certain problems with other software developers, I noticed that my thinking about coding benefits from my studies in literature, cognitive sciences and neurobiology.
+While discussing specifics of certain problems with other software developers, I noticed that my thinking about coding is heavily influenced by my studies in literature, philosophy, cognitive sciences and neurobiology.

 The series is an attempt to describe the common denominator of these fields with software craft: The idea that in order to write smooth software code, it is a